by David T. Koyzis

 Dooyeweerd’s unique contribution

 Here is where Dooyeweerd enters the picture.
 After Kuyper’s death in 1920 it fell to Dooyeweerd to develop further, with a higher degree of theoretical consistency and sophistication, the insights articulated in only seminal fashion by the former.
 Having grown up in the Reformed Christian community in the Netherlands, Dooyeweerd studied law at the Free University where he earned his doctorate in 1917.
 In 1922 he became director of the Kuyper Institute in The Hague.
 Then from 1926 until his retirement in 1965, he taught at the Free University.
 He was a prolific scholar who wrote a large number of publications, culminating in 1935 with his massive three-volume work, De Wijsbegeerte der Wetsidee, whose title was thereafter associated with the philosophical movement as a whole.
 The fact that he wrote largely in the Dutch language initially delayed the wider dissemination of his thought.
 But some twenty years later his 1935 work was translated into English, revised and given the title, A New Critique of Theoretical Thought.
-The present volume is part of a series intended to make the remainder of Dooyeweerd’s works accessible to the English-speaking world and beyond.

 In the second place, Dooyeweerd’s philosophy eschews all reductionisms.
 Although this principled antireductionism is by no means peculiar to Dooyeweerd, his own contribution consists in (1) his placing this insight within the larger understanding that God’s creation is not a haphazard product of chance, but an orderly cosmos subject to laws and norms given by his grace; and (2) his effort to spell out those aspects of reality that are themselves irreducible but, if placed in an apostate religious context, nevertheless lend a certain plausibility to the reductionist project.
 These irreducible aspects of reality are called modes, and the mature Dooyeweerd posits fifteen of these, listed here in ascending order: arithmetic (number), spatial, kinematic (extensive movement), physical (energy), biotic (organic life), psychic (feeling, sensation), logical, historical (cultural, formative), lingual (symbolic), social, economic, aesthetic, juridical (justice, retribution), ethical (temporal love, loyalty) and pistical (faith).
 The persistent tendency of nonchristian--or perhaps nontheistic--theoretical thought is, not only to fasten onto one or more of these modal aspects and to read the rest of creation through them, but to assume that doing so provides the key to understanding the world in its totality.